 Impact Stories

-Miguel Anda, a Physician Assistant, has been running AltaMed's housing clinics since 2005, bringing quality care directly to communities facing barriers to access.
+Since 2005, Physician Assistant Miguel Anda has been running AltaMed's housing clinics, bringing quality care directly to communities facing barriers to access and proving that health care can meet people exactly where they are.

 In the late 1990s, Miguel Anda was halfway through Paramedic school when he dropped out of the program.
 By 2000, he had graduated as a Physician Assistant (PA) and began working in low-income communities in Los Angeles.